cshsboltbots/Change-Up-Old-Code/README.md

-# Turning-Point-Old-Code
+# Change-Up-Old-Code
-This repository contains the old code used for the Vex Turning Point Competition.
+This repository contains the old code used for the Vex Change Up Competition.
+## License
+MIT License